lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:

-* The Viewer users are not permitted to share link for collections but the option to share is visible to them on the product interface.
+* The viewer users are not permitted to share link for collections but the option to share is visible to them on the product interface.

 * Download button on the options bar does not list all the assets of the selected folder.